We see food as a vehicle for social change.

 Our aim is to establish Real Economy Centres to serve areas of the city where there are significant numbers of people in hardship.

-Our pilot project in partnership with Sims Hill Shared Harvest is based on a community of people, often from the central area of the city, gathering each Thursday to do some work on the farm, preparing and cooking a meal together outside, joining in our monthly conversations and going away with some fresh food from the field.
+Our pilot project in partnership with Sims Hill Shared Harvest is based on a community of people, often from the central area of the city, who gather each Thursday to do some work on the farm.
+The group prepare and cook a meal together outside, join in our monthly conversations and go away with some fresh food from the field.
 This community has grown steadily and is now making a valuable contribution to the life of the farm.